mcclatchy-southeast/sfr-toolkit/_pages/bg_setting_up_r.md

 We'll harness some of those packages in our work analyzing the single-family rental industry.

-One of the most popular packages is the [`tidyverse`](https://www.tidyverse.org/), a collection of packages designed for data science.
+One of the most popular packages is the [`tidyverse`](https://www.tidyverse.org/), a collection of utilties designed for data science.
 Let's install a few of those packages.

 Loading a package is a two-step process:

  1. Install the package.
  2. Load the package into your R workspace.

-Installing is only necessary the first time you use a package.
-From then on, you'll need to load the the package into your workspace only when you restart your project.
+**Installing** is only necessary the first time you use a package.
+From then on, you'll need to **load** the the package into your workspace only when you restart your project.

 Execute each line of code by clicking "Run" or with <kbd>CMD</kbd> + <kbd>Enter</kbd>.